 - Problems with the proper growth of the mouth, alignment of the teeth and changes in the shape of the roof of the mouth

-- A lot preschools don’t allow your child to keep a pacifier
+- A lot preschools and daycares don’t allow pacifier use

 This will ensures that if any teeth alignment problem should arise, it can still be corrected within a six months period after pacifier weaning.

 So, now that we know is time to put our old trusted friend to rest… why not do it in style.